amcchord/slideReports/README.md

 ### Building Reports

 1. Navigate to "Build Report"
-2. Select a template
+2. Select a template from the dropdown
 3. Choose date range (defaults to last 30 days)
-4. Select which data sources to include
+4. Use the visual toggle switches to select which data sources to include
+   - Each data source shows an icon, name, and item count
+   - Toggle switches provide clear on/off states
+   - All sources are enabled by default
-5. Click "Preview Report"
+5. Click "Preview Report" to generate
 6. Print or save as PDF using browser's print function

+### Report Values Preview

+The Report Values page provides comprehensive documentation for template developers:

+- **Complete variable reference**: All available Jinja2 template variables
+- **Data structure documentation**: Detailed schemas for each data source
+- **Usage examples**: Code snippets showing how to use each variable
+- **Agent Configuration Overview**: Advanced dataset with:
+  - Devices grouped with their agents
+  - Backup performance metrics (duration, success/failure)
+  - Configuration outlier detection
+  - Formatted timestamps and IP addresses
+  - Screenshot URLs for snapshot visualization

 ### Email Scheduling